MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-pre.md

 # How to prepare for a Moodle migration

 Before you migrate a Moodle application from your on-premises environment to Azure, you should export your data.
-This guide explains the export process, which involves the following tasks:
+This guide explains the steps of the export process.

-- Install the Azure command-line interface (Azure CLI).
-- Create an Azure subscription.
-- Create a resource group in Azure.
-- Create a storage account in Azure.
-- Back up on-premises Moodle data.
-- Download and install AzCopy.
-- Copy archived files to Azure Blob.

 ## Install the Azure CLI